In Person Cleanups Are Back!

 You can clean up any day, any time.
 You can report your cleanup(s) by recording data on the CleanSwell mobile app.
 If you can’t use the app, download and print a data card in English or Spanish, then mail your completed card to the address on the card.
 If you find something weird, interesting, or funny during your cleanup, take a picture and enter the Most Unusual Item Contest for a chance to win a prize package.
 All cleanups in September will be included as part of Coastal Cleanup Month.

 - Prepare for the day with a reusable bucket, work gloves, litter grabbers, reusable water bottle and sturdy shoes.

 - Wear face masks and gloves.

-- Do NOT form large groups – remember many small efforts make a big difference.
+- Remember many small efforts make a big difference.

 - Record the litter you collect and share it on the Clean Swell app.